michaelcoe/openalex/readme.md

 - You need to set your email, and the ISO country code in openalex.py
 - Full openalex results are written into a python dictionary (full results)
-- The short list (default 25) of instututions re also in a pything dictionary (short results)
+- The short list (default 25) of instututions are also in a python dictionary (short results)
 - The output is in a csv file.